 Panomera® works with several sensors, each of which selects its own exposure strategy in order to achieve ideal saturation.
 While with other cameras an average value is determined, Panomera® exposes bright areas shorter and dark areas longer.

 The multifocal sensor system Panomera® was specially developed for the all-encompassing surveillance of expansive areas.
 With Panomera®, enormous widths and also areas with large distances are displayed in a completely new resolution quality.
 Depending on the customer’s needs, the resolution can be scaled nearly limitlessly.

-Thanks to the Panomera® ffect, large areas or even long distances (e.g. at the perimeter) can be captured with considerably fewer cameras than with the use of traditional Ultra HD or PTZ systems.
+Thanks to the Panomera® effect, large areas or even long distances (e.g. at the perimeter) can be captured with considerably fewer cameras than with the use of traditional Single-Sensor-Cameras.